WPTechInnovation/wpw-doc-dev/docs/architecture.md

 #### Client token request

-The first step in the payment process is when Thing A receives the `Merchant_Client_Key` from Thing B. Thing B passes their public Client Key to Thing A as part of the `price_select_response` during the Service Negotiation phase.
+The first step in the payment process is when Thing A receives the Merchant_Client_Key from Thing B. Thing B passes their public Client Key to Thing A as part of the price_select_response during the Service Negotiation phase.
 Upon receiving the Client Key from Thing B, Thing A connects with Worldpay to request the client token from us.
-This request includes Thing A’s payment credentials: Card PAN, expiry, and the `client_key` of Thing B. Worldpay will respond with a message that includes a `client_token`.
+This request includes Thing A’s payment credentials: Card PAN, expiry, and the client_key of Thing B. Worldpay will respond with a message that includes a client_token.
 This is shown in Figure 7.

 ![IoT Payment process - client token request](images/architecture/paymentProcessToken.png)
 <figcaption>Figure 7\.
 IoT Payment process - client token request.</figcaption>